galexynye/midi-sequencing/src/pages/article/2018-11-19-controlling-logic-with-a-midi-controller/index.md

 tags: ['midi-controller', 'logic', 'm-audio']
 ---

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/LgTSsboXe1I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Above is a video detailing the way I use my midi controller to control Logic.
 Below I will explain how I set it up.

 Note: There are ways to automap but this is for a custom setup.
-The initial setup is more involved but in the end the setup fits my workflow like a glove.
+The initial setup is more involved but in the end the setup fits my workflow better.

 ## Setting Up the Midi Controller

-Before connecting my midi controller to Logic at all, I programmed all the knobs, faders and buttons to undefined Midi Control Changes corrisponding to similiar numbers printed on my midi controller.
+Before connecting my midi controller to Logic at all, I programmed all the knobs, faders and buttons to undefined Midi Control Changes corresponding to similar numbers printed on my midi controller.

-The main reasons I did this is 1.
-So I know what messages are on my keyboard and 2.
-There wouldn't be any potential conflicts with software instruments.
+The main reasons I did this is

+1. So I know what messages are on my keyboard and
+2. There wouldn't be any potential conflicts with software instruments.

 If you are familiar with Midi Control Change Messages skip this paragraph.
-Midi Control Changes corrispond to similiar actions across diffirent instrument manufacturuers.
+Midi Control Changes correspond to similar actions across different instrument manufacturers..
 In other words, Midi Control Change 64 is designated for sustain pedal.
 Any company who creates a Midi Controlled piano, will have the sustain of that piano be controlled by Midi CC 64.
 A list of all the midi control change messages can be found on <a href="https://www.midi.org/specifications-old/item/table-3-control-change-messages-data-bytes-2" target="blank"> Midi.org here</a>.

 Here is a picture of my Midi Controller, the M-Audio Oxygen 49, labeled how the Midi Control changes are mapped to the buttons, knobs and faders.